-Based on my own experience of using many different Vic Firth drumsticks (including these ones), they tend to be very well matched and balanced, which serves as a big advantage when compared to budget drumsticks.
+Based on my own experience of using many different Vic Firth drumsticks (including these), they tend to be very well-matched and balanced, which serves as a big advantage when compared to budget drumsticks.

 Vater are another super brand for drumsticks, and they also tend to be extremely durable.
-These drumsticks are quite very similar to the Vic Firth ones on this list, they have nylon tips and are also very well balanced.
-If you are more of a fan of Vater drumsticks then these are a good option to consider.
+The Vater 5A Nylon Tip Hickory Drum Sticks are quite similar to the Vic Firth ones on this list.
+They have nylon tips and are also very well-balanced.

-The last option on this list is from ProMark, these 5A drumsticks are made with hickory wood and have nylon tips.
-Like most of the other options on this list, they come in lots of different sizes, so you can pick whichever ones suit you best.
+The last option on this list is from ProMark.
+The Promark Classic Forward Hickory 5A Nylon Tip drumsticks are made with hickory wood and have nylon tips and come in lots of different sizes, so you can pick whichever ones suit you best.

 What kind of drumsticks are best for electronic drums?

 Drumsticks with nylon tips will protect your electronic drum heads much better over the long run.
 However, if you currently only have wooden tip drumsticks then these will certainly do fine as long as they are in good condition.
 There are also some purpose-made drumsticks like the Vic Firth eStick Drum, which are definitely worth considering.